Perspectives on locally weighted ensemble Kalman methods: Locally weighted ensemble Kalman-type methods

 \section{Locally weighted ensemble Kalman-type methods}

-Now that we have set up a solid concept of locally weighted linear approximation, it is very straightforward to define a locally weighted EKI by replacing the empirical covariance in the definition of the linear EK by its weighted variant: \begin{definition} With the definition of locally weighted covariance above, we define the locally weighted EKI as the system of ODEs given by
+Now that we have set up a solid concept of locally weighted linear approximation, it is very straightforward to define a locally weighted EKI by replacing the empirical covariance in the definition of the linear EK by its weighted variant, see \eqref{eq:locally_weighted_moments} which we provide here again for convenience: This allows us to define the locally weighted Ensemble Kalman method for inversion: \begin{definition} With the definition of locally weighted covariance above, we define the locally weighted EKI (lwEKI) as the system of ODEs given by

-\end{definition} This means that locally weighted EK just replaces moments like $\mu$, $C_{u,A}$, etc., by their $\kappa$-weighted variants.
+\end{definition} This means locally weighted EK just replaces moments like $\mu$, $C_{u,A}$, etc., by their $\kappa$-weighted variants.
 In a similar way we can modify other algorithms based on the Ensemble Kalman method, such as the EnKF, ALDI, etc.

 The hard work in analysing $D_\kappa $ pays off now because the following lemma is trivially true by definition of $D_\kappa $. \begin{lem} The locally weighted EKI can equivalently be defined as